jasongaylord/JasonGaylord.com/_posts/2008/04/2008-04-16-register-today-for-techbash-2008.md

 bitly: https://bit.ly/3bV7FZf
 ---

 Since its inception in 2005, TECHbash has evolved into the premier technology conference in Northeastern Pennsylvania.
-Join an estimated 300 Developers, IT Professionals, CIO’s and Industry Experts from Maryland, New Jersey, New York, and host-state,...
+Join an estimated 300 Developers, IT Professionals, CIO's and Industry Experts from Maryland, New Jersey, New York, and host-state,...

 {% include warning-notice.html %}
 Unfortunately, the complete post has not been captured so only a fragment is present.